sebinxavi/terraform-ec2-aws-vpc/README.md

 # AWS VPC Creation with Terraform

-This terraform sript will create a VPC with
+This terraform script will create a VPC with
 - Internet Gateway
 - Subnets accross 2 AZs: one public and one private subnet